1834 Pierre René Lacote

 Side Depth at Waist 87mm

-Soundboard: Spruce | Back: Satinwood | Sides: Satinwood | Details: Lavishly ornamented with ebony and mother-of-pearl; fitted with an “Aguado” bridge
+Soundboard: Spruce | Back: Satinwood | Sides: Satinwood | Details: Lavishly ornamented with ebony and mother-of-pearl; fitted with an “Aguado” bridge; with original case.

 Maker Biography